allegro/grunt-maven-plugin/README.md

 * **bowerExecutable** : name of globally available **bower** executable; defaults to *bower*

+#### bower-maven

+You can use your jar dependencies as a bower repository: if any module is present in META-INF/bower/ of a maven dependency it will be added to your bower.json

+This way you can define a REST API and create the AngularJS module with controllers and directives for this REST API, all will be package and host in your maven repository

+Only compatible with maven 3.1+

 #### grunt

 * **target** : name of Grunt target to run (defaults to null, default Grunt target is run)